 - Clarify the optimal antibiotic treatment duration that achieves high rates of clinical cure while minimising length of hospital stay, toxicity and antimicrobial resistance.

 - Detect if optimal antibiotic therapy duration vary by key characteristics, such as age or severity, suggesting that antibiotic duration should be personalised to specific subgroups.

-Randomised controlled trial will consist in a randomised trial enrolling 1100 children aged 3 months to 10 years, weighing at least 4kg, admitted for injectable antibiotic treatment of severe/very severe pneumonia in participating hospitals in South Africa, Uganda, Zambia and Zimbabwe, followed for 4 weeks.
+Randomised controlled trial will consist in a randomised trial enrolling 1100 children aged 2 months to 6 years, weighing at least 3kgs, admitted for injectable antibiotic treatment of severe/very severe pneumonia in participating hospitals in Mozambique, South Africa, Uganda, Zambia and Zimbabwe, followed for 4 weeks.

 The objectives of the trial are to establish: